 After attending the Missouri Annual Law Update program how do I obtain a Certificate of Compliance?

-You should submit a Certificate of Compliance to The Missouri Bar for completion.
-The Missouri Bar will confirm satisfaction of the requirement and send the approved Certificate of Compliance to the Board of Law Examiners.Back to FAQ
+To obtain a Certificate of Compliance, contact the MCLE Department of The Missouri Bar at (573) 638-2233.
+After attending the CLE program, you should submit a Certificate of Compliance to The Missouri Bar for completion.
+The Missouri Bar will confirm that you have satisfied the CLE requirement and will send the completed Certificate of Compliance to MBLE.

 UBE Transfer Admission